European Society of Radiology: Structure

 Upon the founding of the European Society of Radiology (ESR) in 2005, the board of directors, executive council and all executive bodies were integrated from the bodies of the two founding societies (EAR & ECR) to form the executive council through a process of voting.

 The current structure of the ESR consists of a board of directors, committee chairs, the director of the European School of Radiology (ESOR) and the ESR executive director.
 These form the executive council which dictates and manages the various activities of the ESR.
 The composition of the board changes at the annual General Assembly which takes place on the last day of the European Congress of Radiology (ECR).
 The committee chairs and newest member of board of directors are elected by the voting members of the ESR.

 The board of directors consists of the Past-President, Chairperson of the Board of Directors, President, 1st Vice-President and 2nd Vice-President.
 The 2nd Vice-President (the newest member of the board) is elected every year for a five year period of office, holding the position of 2nd Vice-President in the first year, 1st Vice-President in the second year, President in the third year, Chairperson of the Board of Directors in the fourth year and finally the Past-President in the fifth year of office.
 Re-election is not possible.

-The current chair of the ESR Board of Directors is Prof. Lorenzo E. Derchi, from Genoa, Italy.
+The current chair of the ESR Board of Directors is Andrea Grace Rockall from London, United Kingdom.